TheOdinProject/curriculum/advanced_topics/advanced_topics.md

 # Advanced Topics

 ## !!
-This section is incomplete !!
+This section is in the "Collecting Resources" phase !!